svnm/swipr/README.md

 <i>using node / commonJs</i>

-Use browserify to bundle your main file below to bundle.js
+Use browserify or webpack to bundle your main file below to bundle.js

-`browserify main.js -o bundle.js`

-initialize the swipr instance on your dom element.

 ```javascript
     var swipr = require('swipr');